akyoto/cache/README.src.md

 {go:header}

-* Cache arbitrary data with an expiration time
+Cache arbitrary data with an expiration time.

+## Features

 * 0 dependencies
 * Less than 100 lines of code
 * 100% test coverage